Cwantic/Documentation/Python/Classes/index.md

 # Classes

-MetaPiping opens its classes in order to allow the user to **navigate** inside the structure of objects and create customer information processing.
+MetaPiping opens its classes in order to allow the user to **navigate** inside the structure of objects and create custom information processing.

 The internal format of the whole model in Design mode is the **metaL** object (aka **metaL**anguage).